-Note that you must load memory in both tabs to be able to display a diff.
+You must load memory in both tabs to be able to display a diff.
 The content of the tabs is displayed side by side and differences are highlighted in red (before) and green (after).

-15. Supported hardware and Arm Virtual Hardware
+14. Supported hardware and Arm Virtual Hardware

-Describes the hardware that Keil Studio Cloud supports and how to run projects on Arm Virtual Hardware.
+Describes the hardware that Keil[®] Studio Cloud supports and how to run projects on Arm[®] Virtual Hardware.

-15.1 Supported development boards
+14.1 Supported development boards and MCUs

-For CMSIS projects, Keil Studio Cloud supports the following development boards.
+For CMSIS projects, Keil[®] Studio Cloud supports the following development boards and MCUs.

-For Mbed projects, Keil Studio Cloud supports the following development boards.
+For Mbed[TM] projects, Keil Studio Cloud supports the following development boards.

-15.2 Supported debug probes
+14.2 Supported debug probes

-Describes the debug probes that Keil Studio Cloud supports.
+Describes the debug probes that Keil[®] Studio Cloud supports.